ClinkY99/VSoundCheckr/README.md

 Please note: this project is still under active development, but takes lower priotity than my studies at university.
 Development might be slow throughout the year.

 Upcoming and planned features:
-- GUI (currently VSC+ is a console based application, I am aiming to develop a custom UI for easier use)
+- GUI (currently SoundCheckr is a console based application, I am aiming to develop a custom UI for easier use)
 - Exporting to wav and mp4
 - MAC and LINUX port

 ## Macro Values
-VSC+ supports a number of midi macros for interfacing with the audio board.
+SoundCheckr supports a number of midi macros for interfacing with the audio board.
 All of the midi macros are received as a program change command.

 | Action | Midi Command |
 |--------|--------------|